HARSHALSSSSS/backend-APIs-for-college-appointment-system/README.md

 # Libraries to Install
 The following dependencies are used in this project:
+#
 Production Dependencies

-express: Web framework for Node.js.
+express: Web framework for Node.js

 bcrypt: Library for hashing passwords.

 jsonwebtoken: For JWT-based authentication.

 sequelize: ORM for database interaction.

 sqlite3: SQLite database driver.

 Install these dependencies with:

-Copy code
-npm install express bcrypt jsonwebtoken sequelize sqlite3 Development Dependencies
-nodemon: Automatically restarts the server when code changes are detected.
-dotenv: For managing environment variables (optional, based on your setup).
-Install these development dependencies with:

 bash
 Copy code
 npm install --save-dev nodemon dotenv
 API Endpoints
 Authentication
-POST /auth/register: Register a new user. json
+### POST /auth/register: Register a new user.
+json
 Copy code
 {